NyboTV/TP_ETS2_Plugin/README.md

 These Server list is getting Updated by myself.
 So it might be Possible that this list is NOT Up2Date.

+### Settings
+You can set your Own Refresh interval.
+Faster => needs more performance slower => Less performance

+If you changed the Refresh interval you have to restart Touch Portal

+You can setup the Server you want to Display.
+If you changed it you have to restart Touch Portal

 ## Features comming soon:

 - MP Support